kenperlin/bici/WEBRTC_SETUP.md

 ## Security Notes

-- No authentication implemented (anyone can join)
+- **Room Privacy**: Rooms are private but not password-protected
+  - Anyone with the room link can join (if room isn't full)
+  - Room codes are randomly generated (6 alphanumeric characters = ~2 billion possibilities)
+  - Rooms auto-delete when empty (no persistence)
+- **No Authentication**: No user accounts or login required
-- All connections are peer-to-peer (end-to-end encrypted by WebRTC)
+- **End-to-End Encryption**: All peer-to-peer connections encrypted by WebRTC
-- Signaling server only relays connection metadata
+- **Signaling Server**: Only relays connection metadata, never sees media streams
-- Media streams never pass through server
+- **Data Isolation**: Each room has completely separate data (video, audio, code, drawings)

 ## Future Enhancements